You are here : At Home > Water resources > East

 *The long term average (LTA) has been calculated statistically, using the long term data record for this hydrograph.
 The respective drought zones are used as operational triggers, and have been derived using the LTA.

-Rainfall in our East region was below average in February at 75% of the Long Term Average (LTA).
-Over the last three months (December to February inclusive), our East region has received below average rainfall (83% of the LTA) and below average effective precipitation (72% of the LTA).
-Soils wetness (SMD) however remains well below average, meaning any forthcoming rainfall is likely to contribute more than average to groundwater recharge than average.
+Rainfall in our East region was below average in August at 52% of the Long Term Average (LTA).
+Over the last three months (June to August inclusive), our East region has received below average rainfall (73% of the LTA) and well below average effective precipitation (56% of the LTA).
+Soils dryness (SMD) remains above average, meaning any forthcoming rainfall is unlikely to contribute significantly to groundwater recharge until soils are wetter.
+Note that summer effective precipitation levels (the amount of rainfall which reaches groundwater) are usually low.

 Please refer to our Drought Plan for what this means for us and our customers.